Showing 1 - 1 OF 1

 For smaller pets such as birds, hamsters, gerbils and tropical fish, consider sending them by air express.
 Airline freight departments or pet stores can supply shipping containers.
 Tropical fish should be packed by a local pet shop specializing in tropical fish.

 AMC charters will ship only dogs and cats at the owner's expense and is limited to charter passengers in a permanent change of station status.
 The limit is two pets per family and waivers are required for more than two pets.
 There is also a weight limit which is 99 pounds, including the cage or shipping container.
 Owners are responsible for the preparation and care of their animals and satisfying all documentation, immunization and border clearance requirements, including quarantines.
 The shipping container used must be approved by the International Air Transport Association and be large enough for normal body movements and for the pet to stand up, turn around and lie down comfortably.
 A small pet can travel in the charter aircraft cabin with special permission from AMC, but it must be in a hard-shell kennel not exceeding 20" X 16" X 8".
 Passengers must make arrangements two or three months before they are scheduled to move.
 Contact https://www.amc.af.mil/Home/AMC-Pet-Travel-Page/ for PCS Passengers can book their dogs & cats on the AMC Patriot Express Flight!

 Shipment of pets is at the expense of the pet owner and not the government.
 If you would like your pet to travel on the same airline flight as you and your family, make arrangements with the airline as early as you have your flight information.
 If you are unable to schedule your pet to travel on the same flight and need a list of companies that will board your pet, arrange for a separate flight, and deliver your pet to the airlines for shipment, contact the Family Advocacy Program Manager (FAPM) at 269-961-4051.

-Boarding in the Battle Creek area for dogs are approximately $20.00 per day and $10.00 per day for cats.
+Boarding in the Battle Creek area for dogs and cats vary.
 Multiple pet rates are available at some kennels.
 Most kennels require proof of vaccinations to include Kennel Cough.